-Welcome to our Irish Hungerstrike site dedicated to giving a history of the hunger strike, and the men who sacrificed their lives in the H-Blocks of Long Kesh in Ireland, rather than allow the British government to class them as criminals.
+Welcome to our IrishHungerstrike.com.
+This site is dedicated to the ten brave men who sacrificed their lives in the H-Blocks of Long Kesh in Ireland, rather than allow the British government to class them as common criminals.

-The hunger strike of 1981 was one of, if not the most influential periods in the IRA's long campaign to remove Britains' role from irish politics.
-It not only thwarted Britain’s plans to criminalise the IRA prisoners in the H-Blocks, but concentrated world wide media attention on the war in Ireland, paving the way for Sinn Fein’s entrance into the political arena and the electoral successes that followed.
+The blanket protests in the H-Blocks and Armagh women’s prison – and the subsequent hungerstrike – not only thwarted Britain’s plans to criminalise the IRA/INLA prisoners, but concentrated world wide media attention on the war in Ireland, paving the way for Sinn Fein’s entrance into the political arena and the electoral successes that followed.

-Ten men, ten Irish Republican volunteers paid the ultimate sacrifice during those summer months of 1981.
-Bobby Sands, Francis Hughes, Raymond McCreesh, Patsy O’Hara, Joe McDonnell, Martin Hurson, Kevin Lynch, Tom McElwee, Kieran Doherty and Mickey Devine.
-Their names are written on the hearts and minds of every Irish Republican in Ireland and abroad.
+Ten men, ten Irish Republican volunteers, paid the ultimate sacrifice during those summer months of 1981.
+Bobby Sands, Francis Hughes, Raymond McCreesh, Patsy O’Hara, Joe McDonnell, Martin Hurson, Kevin Lynch, Kieran Doherty, Tom McIlwee and Mickey Devine.
+Their names are written in the hearts and minds of every Irish Republican in Ireland and abroad.

 Before you leave the site please scroll down and leave your comments.
 We’d really appreciate it.